-Luckily, it’s pretty easy to get started with your dental practice on social media.
+Luckily, it’s pretty easy to get started with your new dental practice on social media.

 First, I’ll tell you the social networks you should consider using; then we’ll get into what you should and should not do as a dentist on social media.